-- Manage the affairs of the WI. - Ensure the WI is run in accordance with the Constitution and other legal requirements. - Ensure the WI is operating within the organisation's policy framework. - · Arrange the time and place of meetings. - Outline the programme and present it to the WI members for approval. - Administer funds of the WI following consultation with the WI members. - Ensure the financial accounts of the WI are accurate and that the members are kept up to date with the financial state of the WI. - Work continually to encourage the recruitment and introduction of new members to the WI.
+- · Manage the affairs of the WI. - Ensure the WI is run in accordance with the Constitution and other legal requirements. - Ensure the WI is operating within the organisation's policy framework. - Arrange the time and place of meetings.
+For virtual WIs, the committee can decide what software to use and should make sure there is room in the budget for the appropriate subscription/licence for the software. - Outline the programme and present it to the WI members for approval.

-The committee must meet at least six times a year, ensure decisions are made by the correct quorum (for more information see section 4.6), take minutes of the meetings, make rules consistent with the
+- Administer funds of the WI following consultation with the WI members. - Ensure the financial accounts of the WI are accurate and that the members are kept up to date with the financial state of the WI. - Work continually to encourage the recruitment and introduction of new members to the WI.

-Constitution, and manage conflicts of interest.
+The committee must meet at least six times a year, ensure decisions are made by the correct quorum (for more information see section 4.6), take minutes of the meetings, make rules consistent with the Constitution, and manage conflicts of interest.
 They must also ensure that members are actively involved in the way the WI is run, with regular communication on any changes and providing an opportunity for discussion and votes on changes where appropriate.

-2.6 The Officers
+2.7 The Officers